 - 2.5 The purpose of the Neighbourhood Plan is to set out a series of planning policies that can be used by applicants and planners to guide and determine planning applications in the area up to 2041.
 These policies aim to protect the special character of the Neighbourhood Area and to encourage development proposals for the benefit of the local community. - 2.6 Following approval of the Neighbourhood Plan, it is the intention of the Forum to engage with house owners, estate agents and developers considering changes requiring planning permission and be a helpful partner and contributor in improving and enhancing the neighbourhood in line with the Neighbourhood Plan, the Cambridge City Council 2018 Local Plan, the National Planning Policy Framework (2023), and the West Cambridge (2011) and Newnham Croft (2013) Conservation Area Appraisals.
-The National Planning Policy Framework has been amended during the course of preparation of the Neighbourhood Plan, and the pre-submission version of the Neighbourhood Plan was subject to consultation when the NPPF July 2021 was in place, and the submission version of the NPPF 2023 as published on 19 December 2023. - 2.7 This Plan will be tested by an independent examiner to ensure it meets with the basic conditions and taken to a local referendum, and once adopted, the Neighbourhood Plan will form part of Cambridge's Development Plan.
+The National Planning Policy Framework has been amended during the course of preparation of the Neighbourhood Plan, and the pre-submission version of the Neighbourhood Plan was subject to consultation when the NPPF July 2021 was in place, and the submission version of the Neighbourhood Plan has been amended to include the relevant references to the NPPF 2023 as published on 19 December 2023. - 2.7 Formal public consultation on the Neighbourhood Plan was carried out from June to July 2023.
+The Neighbourhood Plan was submitted to Cambridge City Council in April 2024, and the formal public consultation was carried out between May and June 2024.
+An independent examiner was appointed to examine the plan, and the